 Memling was a German-born painter who spent most of his career in Bruges.
 Because of that, his style and technique dovetail seamlessly with 15th-century Southern Netherlandish painting and he is rightly considered one of the greatest of the Flemish Primitives.
 An exceptionally large number of his panels have survived, including the KMSKA’s God the Father with Singing and Music-making Angels.

 Sixteen years in restoration

-Memling painted Christ with Singing and Music-making Angels towards the end of his career.
+Memling painted God the Father with Singing and Music-making Angels towards the end of his career.
 The late work was part of one of the most important commissions the painter ever received.
 The Royal Museum of Fine Arts in Antwerp purchased the panels in 1895.
 An extensive restoration campaign began in 2001.
 It took a total of 16 years, due partly to the huge surface area of the work and the complex nature of the treatment.